The Science to the Mind-Body Connection

 When both Dr. Goodheart’s and Dr. Diamond’s methods of testing were brought together and applied to the personality taxonomy being developed by the Lusson-led team, amazing results began to surface.
 Individuals with certain glandular vulnerabilities (whose muscle responses at a particular glandular focal point tested weak when under stress) appeared to have common inherent personality weaknesses.

 Michelle Lusson, DD, as the primary researcher, went on to further develop this innovative personality theory, complete with (1) a structure of personality, (2) a framework for the development of personality, and (3) clinical recommendations.
 She defined individualized personality profiles, which include character strengths and weaknesses, and an explanation of how the personality undermines health.
 And, since the mind-body connection formed the basis for her theory, her clinical recommendations included natural therapies that promote the healthy functioning of both mind and body.
-As a result, Michelle Lusson is one of the first theorists to describe how personality affects health.
+As a result, Michelle Lusson is .